 Effective debugging is essential for resolving complex authentication issues.
 Himmelblau supports various methods for capturing and analyzing authentication traffic.

-tool is a command-line utility available at https://github.com/himmelblau-idm/msal_example for testing Azure Entra ID authentication flows.
+, allows for comprehensive testing and debugging of Azure Entra ID authentication flows.

 Steps: